 If there were dozens of novels written about this time and place I could peruse them for hints to follow up with research.
 Am I worried about unethical borrowing?
 Trick question: it’s impossible to find any novels set in New York city in the early 1880s.
 Such creatures are rare in the wild.

 There are a lot of novels set NYC in the 1890s.
 For example, Caleb Carr’s excellent The Alienist.
 But there’s a big gap between 1883 and 1893 — especially in technological terms.
 If I’m reading The Alienist or a novel like it, I dare not trust any detail without checking into it myself.
-Hundreds of buildings went up in that time period, and I hate the idea of putting one of my 1883/4 characters into a building that wasn’t there yet.1 When I do run into a novel in the approximate right time and place, mostly I’m disappointed because that author obviously has a life, and is content to write a good story without seeking out specifics on gas lighting fixtures in public places.
+Hundreds of buildings went up in that time period, and I hate the idea of putting one of my 1883/4 characters into a building that wasn’t there yet.[1.
+Here’s a conundrum.
+Once I know that on a given block three buildings were going up, do I just ignore that when my characters pass by?]
+When I do run into a novel in the approximate right time and place, mostly I’m disappointed because that author obviously has a life, and is content to write a good story without seeking out specifics on gas lighting fixtures in public places.
 Or the cost of a good carriage horse.
 Or how gloves were sized.
 Or how doctors and pharmacists communicated and kept records or how the public baths looked and smelled and worked.

 So, no novels.
 So I have to turn to reference works (usually dodgy).
 How about contemporaneous novels, written in the right time period?
 Harder to research, but yes, that is helpful material.
 Newspaper ads, personal diaries, correspondence.
 All this for a ten minute cab ride from Washington Square to Stuyvesant Square.